Arfifias/APIC/README.md

 # APIC
-APIC is a cool application!!!
+APIC is a cool app